jamesturk/intro-git-lab/README.md

 When you've done so, add a commit with the message "part 1 done!"

-Run `python check.py 1` to check that your commit exists and is correct.
+Run `python3 check.py 1` to check that your commit exists and is correct.

 ## Part 2 - Making & Reverting Changes with `git revert`